Signs (film): Critical response

-In 2004, the film was listed as No. 77 on Bravo's The 100 Scariest Movie Moments for the Brazilian birthday party scene.
+In 2004, the Brazilian birthday party scene was ranked at No. 77 on Bravo's The 100 Scariest Movie Moments.

+In a 2007 interview, Bong Joon-ho cited the film as an inspiration for his 2006 monster film The Host.
+He added: "Even though it deals with the alien invasion rather than creatures, I liked the fact that the film focused on the Mel Gibson's family, not on the aliens."

 Box office

 Signs grossed $60,117,080 from 3,264 theaters in its opening weekend.
 At the time of its release, the film had the second-highest August opening weekend, behind Rush Hour 2.
-It was the biggest opening weekend of Mel Gibson's career and earned more than Disney's previous best for a live-action non-sequel, not based on existing popular source material, held by Pearl Harbor.
+It was the biggest opening weekend of Mel Gibson's career, surpassing Ransom, and earned more than Disney's previous best for a live-action non-sequel, not based on existing popular source material, held by Pearl Harbor.
 The film went on to gross $227,966,634 domestically and $180,281,283 internationally, for a total of $408,247,917 worldwide.
 It ranked only behind The Sixth Sense in Shyamalan's box office success and grossing more than The Village and Split.

 Home media

 Signs was released on VHS and DVD on January 7, 2003.

 The DVD release includes some deleted scenes: